brianmckenna/datagov-deploy/terraform/README.md

     $ pip install ansible~=2.5.4
     $ git clone git@github.com:GSA/datagov-deploy.git

-_TODO: Generate ansible inventory from terraform output._
+_TODO: Generate ansible inventory from terraform output._ A `hosts` file is generated which you can copy to

+You can also create specific instances.